01-ankit/Calculator/README.md

  This calculator is made by using HTML and CSS.

- // Frontend of the Calculaor below--
+ // Frontend of the Calculator below--
 ------------------------------------------------------------------------------------------------------------------------------

 <img src="frontend.jpg">